NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 "replace the channel's contents with a tuple containing the base name and the file path".
 The contents of the channel thus change from `[a.txt]` to `[a, a.txt]`.
-Passing the sample name or ID together with the sample data in this way is extremely useful in a workflow context and can grealy simplify downstream processes.
+Passing the sample name or ID together with the sample data in this way is extremely useful in a workflow context and can greatly simplify downstream processes.

 Before this will work, however, we have to change the process itself to make use